alexgbrandt/Parallel-NBody/README.md

 * AsyncObjectStream: Implements effective producer-consumer communication using condition variables.
 * ExecutorThreadPool: Implements long-running functor executing threads in a pool.

 ## An Explanation

+Two technical reports are included in /doc.
+One for the shared-memory version and one for the distributed-memory version.
-A technical report describing the problem, the background, the math, and some implementation details is given in doc/.
+The latter is more descriptive and the writing is mostly agnostic to a distributed or shared-memory system.
+The reports describe the problem, the background, the math, and implementation details.